 If you do not have a very capable high-clearance (preferably 4x4) vehicle, it will add another 7-miles to the round-trip.

 There is a reasonably easy trail to follow for the first 1.5 miles until you reach your first fork-in-the-canyon.
-Choose the fork to the left then if you stay toward the right side of the wash you can follow a series of faint here-one-moment, gone-the-next game trails.
-You may be tempted to drop into the wash at times, but until you reach the White Canyon Wilderness fence-line you will be better off staying 50-150 feet above the wash.
+Choose the fork to the left, and then if you stay toward the right side of the wash, you can follow a series of faint here-one-moment, gone-the-next game trails.
+You may be tempted to drop into the wash at times, but until you reach the White Canyon Wilderness fence-line, you will be better off staying 50-150 feet above the wash.

-At the 2.5-mile point you will reach the fence marking the northern border of the White Canyon Wilderness.
-If you are in the center of the wash, just walk 50 feet to your left and you can probably step over the fence and continue.
+At the 2.5-mile point, you will reach the fence marking the northern border of the White Canyon Wilderness.
+If you are in the center of the wash, walk 50 feet to your left, and you can probably step over the fence and continue.
 If you are slightly west of the wash, you can pass through a gate.
 (33.19187 -111.10323)

 About a quarter-mile into the wilderness is the first of two large pour-offs.
 This one can be bypassed reasonably easily by staying 100 feet or so to the right.
 While the slope might look steep, it's just a matter of one step at a time.

-While you can simply retrace your route on the return trip, I would highly recommend an arc about .25 mi east of the two pour-offs, which bypasses both with a higher (and more scenic) route.
+While you can retrace your route on the return trip, I would highly recommend an arc about 0.25 mi east of the two pour-offs, bypassing both with a higher (and more scenic) route.